Self-Learning Symmetric Multi-view Probabilistic Clustering: Methodology

 where $x \in \{w^{(1)}_{i,j}\}$, $x_{min} = min(w^{(1)}_{i,j})$ and $x_{max} = max(w^{(1)}_{i,j})$.
 In the same way, we define the second view $P(e_{ij}=1|w^{(2)}_{ij})$ as a continuous monotonic function $g(y)$ and $g(y)$ has the same constraints as $f(x)$ including range and monotonicity.
 And, the multi-view function $h(x,y)$ based on Eq. (\ref{equ:p_bayesian_new}) is defined as:

-To constraint $f(x)$ and $g(y)$, we first define cross-view constraints. $f(x_{a})$ indicates the probability that the sample pairs belong to the same class given the similarity $x_a$ in the first view.
+As illustrated in Fig. \ref{fig:xx}, $f(x_{a})$ indicates the probability that the sample pairs belong to the same class given the similarity $x_a$ in the first view.
 A subset of pairwise samples $s=\{(i,j)|w^{(1)}_{ij}=x_a\}$ contains all pairs of samples with similarity $x_a$ in the first view and the proportion of pairwise samples of the same class in the subset $s$ is a fixed value.
-Then from the perspective of the second view, $\{(f(x_a),g(y_{ij}))|y_{ij}=w^{(2)}_{ij},(i,j)\in s\}$ contains the probability that the sample pairs belong to the same class in the subset $s$ from the first view and second view.
+Then from the perspective of the second view, $\{(f(x_a),g(y_{k}))|y_{k}=w^{(2)}_{ij},(i,j)\in s\}$ contains the probability that the sample pairs belong to the same class in the subset $s$ from the first view and second view.
 Due to the fixed number of positive sample pairs in the subset $s$, the probability that the sample pairs belong to the same class in the first view and the second view should be consistent.
+Thus, we present the cross-view consistency as follows.

-Fig. \ref{fig:xx} shows a detailed case.
-Thus, the cross-view consistency from the first view ($f(x)$) to the second view ($g(y)$) can be mathematically expressed as:
+\textbf{{\textit{Definition 1:}}} The cross-view consistency from the first view ($f(x)$) to the second view ($g(y)$) can be mathematically expressed as:

-where $D$ is the distance function.
-In the same way, the cross-view consistency from the second view ($g(y)$) to the first view ($f(x)$) can be expressed as:
+where $D$ is the distance function and $p(x,y)$ is the similarity distribution between the first view and second view.

+\textbf{{\textit{Definition 2:}}} The cross-view consistency from the second view ($g(y)$) to the first view ($f(x)$) can be expressed as:

-Furthermore, $\{(f(x_a),h(x_a,y_{ij}))|y_{ij}=w^{(2)}_{ij},(i,j)\in s\}$ contains the probability that the sample pairs belong to the same class in the subset $s$ from the perspective of multi-view.
-In the same way, the probability that the sample pairs belong to the same class in single-view and multi-view should be consistent.
-Then, the multi-view consistency from the single-view ($f(x)$ and $g(y)$) to multi-view ($h(x,y)$) can be mathematically expressed as:
+Furthermore, $\{(f(x_a),h(x_a,y_{k}))|y_{k}=w^{(2)}_{ij},(i,j)\in s\}$ contains the probability that the sample pairs belong to the same class in the subset $s$ from the perspective of multi-view.
+As illustrated in Fig. \ref{fig:xx}, the probability that the sample pairs belong to the same class in single-view and multi-view should be also consistent.
+Thus, we present the multi-view consistency as follows.

+\textbf{{\textit{Definition 3:}}} The multi-view consistency from the single-view ($f(x)$ and $g(y)$) to multi-view ($h(x,y)$) can be mathematically expressed as:

-Finally, we use the following consistency constraints to constraint the function $f(x)$ and $g(y)$:
+Finally, based on \textit{Definition 1-3}, we present the consistency constraint as follows.